 He registered a new personal best annual tally of 136 the following year but missed almost the whole of 2007 because of that inside information ban and his career has never recaptured the heights of 2005-6, though he did manage 120 winners in 2009.

-In recent seasons he has been well served by his link with Dean Ivory and the combination hit the jackpot in the QIPCO British Champions Sprint at Ascot in 2017 with Librisa Breeze.
+In the more recent past he has been well served by his link with Dean Ivory and the combination hit the jackpot in the QIPCO British Champions Sprint at Ascot in 2017 with Librisa Breeze.

 QIPCO British Champions Series Victories